Deni Elliott

-Deni Elliott, D.Ed. is an ethicist and ethics scholar, and has been active in ethics scholarship and application since the 1980s.
+Deni Elliott, D.Ed. (born 1953) is an American ethicist and ethics scholar, active in ethics scholarship and application since the 1980s.
 She is professor emeritus at University of South Florida.
 She held the Eleanor Poynter Jamison Chair in Media Ethics and Press Policy, professor in the Department of Journalism and Digital Communication (2003-2023), served as Interim Regional Vice Chancellor for Academic Affairs (2021-2022) and was Department Chair (2012-2018) on the University of South Florida, St. Petersburg campus.
-Elliott is Project Co-Director for the National Ethics Project and is one of 33 content experts for the National Center of Disability and Journalism.
+Elliott is Project Co-Director for the National Ethics Project.
 She served as the public member on the American Psychological Association Ethics Committee from 2020-2023.
+Elliott’s latest book, Catching Sight: how a guide dog helped me see myself, will be released June 16, 2026 from Beacon Press.
+According to a pre-publication review, “Catching Sight will reward the curious reader with fascinating accounts of dog training and the adaptations involved in coping with disability.
+But best of all, it's a heartwarming story of human-animal connection and resilience.”

 Early life and education

 Deni Elliott completed her B.A. in Mass Communication and Journalism at the University of Maryland, finished the M.A. in Philosophy at Wayne State University and her D.Ed. in philosophy of education at Harvard University.
 Her doctoral examination committee members included Israel Scheffler, Sissela Bok, Lawrence Kohlberg, and Martin Linsky.